 These and other SVPRO support services are available to those impacted by sexualized violence in any form, including those who have been targeted, have witnessed an incident, or have supported a survivor.
-All support services are available for Faculty and staff, not limited to those supporting students.
+All support services are available for faculty and staff, not limited to those supporting students.

-SVPRO also offers training and resources around responding to workplace incidents, anti-sexism/ harassment, supporting survivors/responding to disclosures, and more.
-This training supports leadership staff in working towards cultures of consent and safety for their teams.
+SVPRO also offers training and resources around responding to classroom incidents, anti-sexism/ harassment, supporting survivors/responding to disclosures, and more.
+This training supports faculty and teaching staff in working towards cultures of consent with safety for survivors.
 Connect with SVPRO to learn more.